AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 ### Authentication

 The MQTT protocol support on AirVantage uses [Username and Password](http://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html#connect) to authenticate devices.
-So you need to specify the username and the password when you connect to the client to the broker (AirVantage).
+So you need to specify the username and the password when you connect the client to the broker (AirVantage).
 The username is the serial number of the gateway in AirVantage and the password is the one set during the creation of the system.

 ### Send data to AirVantage

 You can publish on the `<username>/messages/json` topic to send your data to AirVantage, where the username is the is the serial number of the gateway in AirVantage.
-The data shall be encoded in JSON using the same format as the one used by the REST API for devices: a message can contains several data and several datapoints for one data.
+The data shall be encoded in JSON using the same format as the one used by the REST API for devices: a message can contain several data and several datapoints for one data.
 Then you can easily send a complete status or historical values in one message.

 __Publish on the `<username>/messages/json` topic__